JSMarsh813/Reference/projects/ppt/tpn-dev-journal-8.md

 ---

-FINALLY figured out how to get populate to work with an array of objectIds
+I FINALLY figured out how to get populate to work with an array of objectIds

 I had to change the formatting a bit and change up the type 🥳